XDwightsBeetsX/pile/README.md

 ## Generic code for various purposes that might be useful later

 ### Includes
+(all in progress :construction_worker:)
 - data generation
+- data structures
-- data operations :construction_worker:
+- data operations
-- data clustering :construction_worker:
+- data clustering
-- machine training :construction_worker:
+- machine training
 - more...